mainej/license_finder_upgrade/README.md

    2.0.
 4. Delete all the other `doc/dependencies*` files, if you want.
-If you want to keep some textual reports, see the `license_finder report` README docs.
+If you want to keep some textual reports, see the `license_finder report` README docs. `license_finder` 2.0 will not automatically updates these reports, so if you expect them to change, you must learn to run `license_finder report`.
-5. Store your changes in version control.
-6. Install `license_finder >= 2.0`.
+5. Install `license_finder >= 2.0`.
 After installing, when you run
    `license_finder` you should see the same list of action items you had before upgrading.
+6. Store your changes in version control.

 ## Contributing